schmittnieto/schmittnieto.github.io/.github/ISSUE_TEMPLATE/fix_blog_article.md

 ---
 name: "Fix Blog Article or Link"
-description: "Report an issue with a blog article or its link."
+about: "Report an issue with a blog article or its link."
 ---

 <!--